History

 We can imagine Mozart’s delight in the lovely setting of Leitheim Castle, which was the Abbot’s favourite place, that certainly has been shown to him.
 Less than a generation later, in 1803, Kaisheim was one of the 112 small states ordered to be secularized by Napoleon, and so ended the religious and cultural mission of the formerly important abbey.In 1816 the monastery of Kaisheim was turned into a prison and Leitheim was bought by the Count of Montperny.
 In 1835 his son-in-law Baron von Tucher followed.
 The construction of the Donautalstrasse made it possible, in spite of grave difficulties, to open the Leitheim Castle to friends of the arts and start in 1959 with the Leitheim Castle Concerts.

 In 2008 the whole ensemble was acquired by the Messerschmitt Foundation.
-Subsequently the foundation built a 4 Star plus Hotel aside the castle and transformed the former vineyard gardeners house into a restaurant.
+Subsequently the foundation built a Hotel aside the castle and transformed the former vineyard gardeners house into a restaurant.

 Chronology